Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Analysis

 \section{Analysis}

-As LLMs like GPT-3 have paywalls, to save the cost of accessing the APIs, our analysis is conducted on the subsets of the three datasets by randomly selecting 1,000 samples from the test sets.
-Unless otherwise stated, experiments in this section are conducted using InstructGPT as the backbone model.
-Besides EM, we also report F1 score in this section because it is a more robust metric to tiny formal differences between the prediction and gold answer.
+This section will present our analysis on the construction of in-context learning demonstrations, hyper-parameters in Self-Prompting, the generality of Self-Prompting on different LLMs, and quality analysis of the generated pseudo data.
+As LLMs like GPT-3 have paywalls, our analysis is conducted on the subsets of the three datasets by randomly selecting 1,000 samples from the test sets.
+Unless otherwise stated, we use InstructGPT in this section for these three subsets.
+Besides EM, we also report the F1 score because it is a more robust metric for tiny formal differences between the prediction and gold answer.